anvaka/sayit/README.md

 I computed Jaccard Similarity between subreddits, and then stored results into github pages.
 Please let me know if you are curious to learn more about this or anything else - feel free to reach out to me on [twitter](https://twitter.com/anvaka) or via issues in this repository

+Note: for very popular subreddits Jaccard Similarity didn't give meaningful results.
+They all were connected to each other (e.g. `/r/aww`, `/r/pics`, `/r/funny` and so on).
+I manually collected references to other subreddits from subreddit description where it was available.
+Where description did not include any recommendation - I looked into actual comments and used most often mentioned subreddits as "related".
+You can find list of all overrides in the [sayit-data](https://github.com/anvaka/sayit-data#override) repository

 ## Local Build Setup

 ```bash